rgwoodiii/navigation_dqn/Report.md

 Episodes run until the maximum time steps parameter (max_t) has been reached.

 Per the udacity deep reinforcement learning course, the dqn algorithm at first was made for solving video game environments.
+The DQN approximates the state-value function through the use of a neural network.
 There are a couple of key processes that are standard for DQNs.
 DQNs makes use of experienced replay and fixed Q targets.

 Experienced replay is the act of sampling 'observed experience' from our environment.
 After being saved in replay memory, experiences are subsequently randomly sampled from our replay memory and incorporated in our learning.

+Fixed Q targets means that we optimize our network towards a static target network.

 ### hyper-parameters